MaraRinn/WOLF-Tutorial/wiki_page.md

 Now repeat this process to deploy this simple infrastructure to:

-  + Grasslands (0.0 -75.38)
+- Grasslands (0.0 -75.38)
-  + Highlands (1.741, -77.339)
+- Highlands (1.741, -77.339)
-  + Mountains (0.637, -78.659)
+- Mountains (0.637, -78.659)
-  + Desert (1.472, -86.435)
+- Desert (1.472, -86.435)
+- Ice Caps (71.386, -92.709) which needs a waypoint around (36.898, -63.906) on the way there and back to constrain the route finding

 Remember the basic process for establishing a new biome depot is:

- + Prepare the WOLF Depot Deployer rover with the WOLF Basic Depot subsystem
+- Prepare the WOLF Depot Deployer rover with the WOLF Basic Depot subsystem
-   + Required crew is Engineer, Kolonist, Mechanic
+  - Required crew is Engineer, Kolonist, Mechanic
- + On the runway, lock the brakes and start the reactor
+- On the runway, lock the brakes and start the reactor
- + Move the rover to the new biome
+- Move the rover to the new biome
- + Survey the WOLF Biome
+- Survey the WOLF Biome
- + Decouple the **WOLF Depot** component
+- Decouple the **WOLF Depot** component
- + Undock the **Tutorial Basic Depot** assembly
+- Undock the **Tutorial Basic Depot** assembly
- + Use the *Establish Depot* action on the **WOLF Depot**
+- Use the *Establish Depot* action on the **WOLF Depot**
- + Use the *Connect to depot* action on the **Tutorial Basic Depot** assembly
+- Use the *Connect to depot* action on the **Tutorial Basic Depot** assembly
- + Use the *Connect to Origin Depot* action on the **WOLF Transport Computer**
+- Use the *Connect to Origin Depot* action on the **WOLF Transport Computer**
- + Move the rover back to the destination biome for the route (for our purposes, the KSC)
+- Move the rover back to the destination biome for the route (for our purposes, the KSC)
- + Use the *Connect to Destination Depot* action on the **WOLF Transport Computer**
+- Use the *Connect to Destination Depot* action on the **WOLF Transport Computer**
- + Recover the rover
+- Recover the rover

-# Production and Logistics

-Now that the basic depots are established, it's time to increase production of the resources we need for spaceship construction and get those resource so where we need them.

-## Adding Production to WOLF Depots
+### Adding Production to WOLF Depots

 To build spacecraft at the orbital shipyard, you'll need *Material Kits*, *Specialized Parts*, *Alloys*, *Electronics*, *Prototypes*, *Robotics* and *Synthetics*.

 Let's start with the *Alloys*, building a *WOLF Depot Deployer Rover* trailer from scratch.
 To start with just assemble a **Karibou Passenger Cabin** and **Karibou Flatbed Wheel Bay**, add some wheels and an avionics package (this starting trailer is available as **WOLF Depot Deployer Trailer** in the subassemblies listing).
 Add a **WOLF Fabricator Module** and set its recipe to *Alloys*.
 Now you have a deficit of *Rare Metals*, which are collected by a harvester module.
 Add a **WOLF MHU-500 Bulk Harvester** and set its recipe to *Rare Metals*.
 There's a deficit of *Rare Metals* in this biome, so check through the remaining depots to see if you can find *Rare Metals*.

 Unfortunately, it turns out that *Rare Metals* are not a thing in Kerbin biomes.
 Okay, what about the others? *Electronics* requires *Synthetics* which in turn requires *ExoticMinerals* ... which it turns out are not available on Kerbin either.
 Maybe *Prototypes* then?
-No, they require *Electronics* which we can't manufacture on Kerbin. *Robotics* are in the same boat, requiring *Alloys*.
-Last on the list are *Specialized Parts* but it turns out that they require *Rare Metals*.
+No, they require *Electronics* which we can't manufacture in WOLF on Kerbin. *Robotics* are in the same boat, requiring *Alloys*.
+Last on the list are *Specialized Parts* but it turns out that they require *Refined Exotics* (*Rare Metals* and *Exotic Minerals*).

 The only spaceship-building things we can make on Kerbin using WOLF infrastructure are *Material Kits* and *Fuel*.
 What do we do about the rest?
 For the boot-strapping stage, any time we need *Specialized Parts*, *Alloys*, *Electronics*, *Prototypes*, *Robotics* or *Synthetics* the options are to buy them (create a new craft with a resource container full of the resource we're after), set up WOLF infrastructure where we *can* find them and transport the supplies to the shipyard, or find some surface resources to extract and perform all the industry using MKS (the shipyard is MKS infrastructure so this is perfectly acceptable).

 For this walkthrough we're not going to go overboard with production, and as far as the other spaceship building materials go we'll focus on expanding the WOLF infrastructure to find them.
 Tens of abundance for *Material Kits* and *Fuel* will be enough to get us to Minmus.
-Let's get started, the sooner we get to Minmus the sooner we find what resources are available there!

 Clear the SPH build area and load up the **WOLF Depot Deployer Rover**, add the **Tutorial 5 Material Kits** subassembly, put a Miner and a Technician in the passenger cabin (as indicated in the subassembly description), and check the *Planner* pane of the **WOLF Dashboard** to see which biome will have the most resources left over after we commit to this *Material Kit* production.
 For me this is the Mountains biome which had 100 *Minerals* abundance before this infrastructure took 10 away.
 Launch the rover and send it to the Mountains biome (0.637, -78.659).
 Undock the trailer and connect the new components to the depot. **Leave the rover here for the moment**, it's going to start setting up transport routes now.